 \subsection{Motives}

-To make the principle more precise, let us briefly recall some basic notions on motives; we refer to \cite{AndreMotiveBook} for a detailed account.
-In the sequel, we switch to the algebraic notation: for an algebraic variety $X$ defined over $\R$, the complex analytic space is denoted by $X(\C):=X_{\C}^{an}$.
-In particular, $(X\times_{\R}Y)(\C)=X(\C)\times Y(\C)$. \begin{defn}[Real motives] Fix a commutative ring $F$ as the coefficient ring.
-In this paper, $F=\Z$, $\Q$, or $\F2$, etc.\\ (i) The category of \textit{Chow motives} over the field $\R$ with coefficient in $F$, denoted by $\CHM(\R)_F$, is defined as follows:
+Let us briefly recall some basic notions on motives; see \cite{AndreMotiveBook} for a detailed account. \begin{defn}[Real motives] Fix a commutative ring $F$ as the coefficient ring.
+In this paper, $F=\Z$, $\Q$, or $\F2$, etc.\\ (i) The category of \textit{Chow motives} over the field $\R$ with coefficients in $F$, denoted by $\CHM(\R)_F$, is defined as follows:

-- An object, called a \textit{Chow motive}, is a triple $(X, p, n)$, where $n$ is an integer, $X$ is a smooth projective variety over $\R$ of dimension $d_X$, and $p\in \CH^{d_X}(X\times_{\R} X)_F$ is an algebraic cycle (modulo rational equivalence) in $X\times_{\R} X$ with $F$-coefficients such that $p\circ p=p$, here $\circ$ denotes the composition of correspondences.
+- An object, called a Chow motive, is a triple $(X, p, n)$, where $n$ is an integer, $X$ is a smooth projective variety over $\R$ of dimension $d_X$, and $p\in \CH^{d_X}(X\times_{\R} X)_F$ is an algebraic cycle (modulo rational equivalence) in $X\times_{\R} X$ with $F$-coefficients such that $p\circ p=p$, here $\circ$ denotes the composition of correspondences.

 - A morphism between two Chow motives $(X, p, n)$ and $(Y, q, m)$ is an element in the group

 The composition of morphisms are given by composition of correspondences.